lavanet/docs/docs/provider/provider-setup.md

 ## Step 5: Check Provider liveliness
-To ensure the provider is up and running correctly `lavad` provides a command to setup the necessary clients and verify all parameters are well defined.
+To ensure the provider is up and running correctly `lavap` provides a command to setup the necessary clients and verify all parameters are well defined.
 This command is used to test the entire flow for a provider is working including stake and access, but with some additional arguments can be used prior to staking, as long as the rpcprovider process is up and running.

 ### Usage